How do I find out whether I can get any benefits or subsidies?

 Changes of circumstances

-Anyone receiving a benefit must advise Work and Income if they (or their partner) have a change in:
+If you receive a benefit you must advise Work and Income (WINZ) if you (or your partner) have a change in:

 They must also tell WINZ if they are imprisoned or held on remand, granted an overseas pension, or any other change likely to affect their benefit.